 It should be noted that Gromov's definition applies to all metric spaces whereas Rips' definition works only for geodesic metric spaces.
 Moreover, Gromov hyperbolicity is not quasiisometric invariant whereas Rips hyperbolicity is (as a consequence of Morse lemma, cf. \cite[Cor.
 11.43]{MR3753580})).
 For geodesic metric spaces, these two notions of hyperbolicity are equivalent (e.g., see \cite[Lemma 11.27]{MR3753580}).

 Let $(Z',d')$ be Rips hyperbolic and $f:(Z',d')\ra (X,\dr)$ be a $\tmod$-Morse map.
 We denote the image $f(Z')$ by $Z$.
-Recall that the Finsler metric is coarsely equivalent to the Riemannian metric on $Z$.\footnote{This is also true for any finite Riemannian tubular neighborhood of $Z$.} Therefore, since $f$ is a quasiisometric embedding with respect to $\dr$, it is also a quasiisometric embedding with respect to $\df$.
+Recall that the $\df$ is coarsely equivalent to $\dr$ on $Z$.\footnote{This is also true for any finite Riemannian tubular neighborhood of $Z$.} Therefore, since $f$ is a quasiisometric embedding with respect to $\dr$, it is also a quasiisometric embedding with respect to $\df$.
 Moreover, the image of a geodesic (of length bounded below by a constant) in $Z'$ stays within a uniformly bounded Riemannian distance, say $\lambda_0\ge 0$, from a $\tmod$-regular Finsler geodesic connecting the images of the endpoints.
-This is a consequence of the Morse property (\cite[Thm.
-1.1]{kapovich2014morse}), see also \cite[{Prop.
+This is a consequence of the Morse property \cite[Thm.
+1.1]{kapovich2014morse}, see also \cite[{Prop.
 12.2}]{MR3811766}.
-A consequence of this is that $Z$ is $\lambda_0$-quasiconvex in $X$ with respect to the Finsler metric (or {\em Finsler quasiconvex}).
+A consequence of this is that $Z$ is $\lambda_0$-quasiconvex in $(X,\df)$.

 For $\lambda \ge \lambda_0$, let $Y= Y_\lambda$ be the Riemannian $\lambda$-neighborhood of $Z$ in $X$.
 From the discussion above, it is clear that any two points $z_1,z_2\in Z$ (with $\dr(z_1,z_2)$ sufficiently large) can be connected by a Finsler geodesic $\fg{z_1z_2}$ in $Y$.